hos6236/hos6236.github.io/_posts/2017-09-19-qtlMapping.md

 - In a plant breeding scenario.
 If you were a breeder and this example is a real breeding population, how would you propose to use QTL information?
 (1 pt)

 Luis Felipe V. Ferrão (lfelipe.ferrao@gmail.com)

+## Feedback

+The following comment is our general feedback considering all the reports:

+1. Writing style: Many students used informal concepts/terms.
+Many students did not use bibliographic references to support their methods, parameters or discussion.
+Additionally, the number of words for the Introduction section was not followed in many reports.
+Reports should be formal and follow rules that applied to scientific writing.

+2. Permutation test: During the class, the importance of being formal in setting the threshold was reinforced.
+The permutation test was highlighted as an important method for this purpose.
+During the hands-on, small samples were considered given the short time of the class.
+However, we highlighted the importance of increasing the number of iteration.
+We even recommended to do 1000 in the report and also in real data analysis.
+Many students considered a small number of permutations (only 10 !!).
+On the other hand, some students chose to use a predefined threshold, such as LOD = 3.
+There is no problem in using a predefine a value based on previous literature, however, it is important to cite the references that have supported your decision.

+3. Result description: in a typical QTL study, in general, some results must be pointed out in the results and discussion section.
+These generally include, position of QTLs, the number of QTLs, the estimated effects (dominance, additive or others), and phenotypic variance explained.
+As a good example, all of these points are provided in the original paper.
+Many students recognized the importance of this information in the Introduction section, however, they omitted it in the discussion section.